Penn Medical Students

 For a Global Health Certificate, do I need to take PUBH519 Issues in Global Health if I have already completed similar courses?

-To request a waiver of PUBH519, please submit to Global Health Programs a transcript and syllabus documenting that the course or courses cover all the material in the PUBH519.
+To request a waiver of PUBH519, please submit to The Center for Global Health a transcript and syllabus documenting that the course or courses cover all the material in the PUBH519.

-Global Health Programs (GHP) funding is not sufficient to cover all costs of my global health experience.
+The Center for Global Health (CGH) funding is not sufficient to cover all costs of my global health experience.
 Am I permitted to get additional funding from outside organizations?

 This is permitted if the outside organization is not included on our funding page and if they do not restrict funds in a conflicting way.
 Funding from more than one SOM or Penn entity is not permitted.